Saab seeks breathing space of bankruptcy protection

 The company said in its filing to the court in western Sweden, where Saab is based, that it could not rule out bankruptcy if the creditor protection was not successful.

-Muller said Saab owed 150 million euros (132.4 million pounds) to suppliers.
+Muller said Saab owed 150 million euros ($210 million) to suppliers.
 He said it was the firm's goal to pay its creditors in full.

-The court is to announce its decision on whether or not to grant the creditor protection on Thursday at 1 p.m.
-British time.
+The court is to announce its decision on whether or not to grant the creditor protection on Thursday at 8 a.m.
+EDT.

 Analysts warned that the company faced grave difficulties.